mmbell/samurai/README.markdown

 [FFTW] (http://www.fftw.org/) is used for Fourier filtering in periodic domains

+### Notes for Mac OSX Yosemite and El Capitan

+[Homebrew] (http://brew.sh) can provide all of the libraries listed above to run SAMURAI on the Mac, but a few tweaks are required.

+NetCDF introduced new C++ bindings in later versions, and these are not compiled by default.
+To install a compatible netCDF version use:

+     $ brew install --with-cxx-compat --with-fortran netcdf

+The default Apple compiler (clang) does not support openMP and the CMake will fail.
+SAMURAI can run in serial mode but it is much slower.
+A better option is to install GCC via Homebrew, but some recent versions (ie., 5.2) actually have problems with openMP as well.
+To fix this problem use:

+     $ brew install gcc --without-multilib

+You then need to force CMake to use the new compiler, either with the CMakelists.txt file, the command line option given above, or

+     $ export CXX="g++-5.2"

+in the terminal will do the same thing.

 ## Running SAMURAI

 The program takes a single argument in the form of an XML configuration file describing the run.
 Observational data and reference frame information should be placed in a subdirectory specified in the configuration.